Keyfactor/aruba-clearpass-orchestrator/docsource/content.md

 * Aruba

+## Store Path Configuration

+Aruba manages a single certificate per server + service.
+Both values are required to update a server certificate.
+The format of the store path should be `<server-name>;<service-name>`.
+For example, if you are updating the `clearpass.localhost` server certificate for service `HTTPS (RSA)`, the store path format will be `clearpass.localhost;HTTPS(RSA)`.

+As of writing, acceptable values for `service-name` are as follows:

+- RADIUS
+- HTTPS(RSA)
+- HTTPS(ECC)
+- RadSec

+To build in flexibility for more Aruba-supported values, the orchestrator **will not perform** validation on the provided `service-name`, but you may run into issues if the service name does not exactly match the values above.

 ## File Server Configuration

 The Aruba ClearPass API requires an HTTP-accessible URL for certificates when performing a re-enrollment.
 The URL **must** be accessible by the Aruba ClearPass server.
 Currently, the `FileServerType` types accepted are: